triggermesh/bumblebee/README.md

+**This project is now archived, please go to [triggermesh/triggermesh](https://github.com/triggermesh/triggermesh) repository for additional development.**

 # Bumblebee: A CloudEvents Transformer

 Bumblebee allows you to transform [CloudEvents](https://cloudevents.io/) via an object of kind `Transformation`.
 A Transformation object creates an addressable custom resource based on Knative Serving